Mill Hill Primary Academy

-We are a large primary school with over 500 pupils on roll.
-We have a nursery which houses up to 60 pupils and works in partnership with our transition into our early years stage.
+We are a large primary school with over 450 pupils on roll.
+We are a two form entry school, with space for 60 children per year group.
+We also have a Nursery which has space for up to 60 pupils and works in partnership with transition into our Reception classes.

-We have two family support workers who provide help and advice for all parents and many links to courses in family learning and pastoral events.
-We have a breakfast club which opens at 7.30am and allows children the opportunity to enjoy leisure time before school and engage in well structured activities.
+Our WISH team is here to provide our families with support.
+Our team consists of the SENCO, Safeguarding coordinator, family support worker and two support staff who provide help and advice for all parents and many links to courses in family learning and pastoral events.
+We have a before and after school club that allows children the opportunity to enjoy leisure time before and after school and engage in well structured activities.

 Our children are well supported by fantastic teachers, learning support staff and learning mentors who all work together for the benefit of our wonderful pupils.